tanerius/FarscapeEngine/ARCHITECTURE.md

 ## Overview

-The Farscape Engine has been refactored to separate rendering logic from scene management, making it easier to add and manage multiple objects in the scene.
+The Farscape Engine features an ImGui-first dockable interface architecture with offscreen rendering.
+The 3D scene is rendered to a texture and displayed within a dockable ImGui window, allowing for a fully customizable workspace layout.

 ## Architecture Components